Voter Eligibility

 Voter Rights

-When in Doubt - Ask.
-Poll workers are there to help you.
-They'll show you how to mark your ballot and give you a challenged ballot if you need one.
-If you're at the wrong polling place, they should tell you how to get to the right one.
+Feeling lost?
+Ask for help: Poll workers are there to help you!
+They’ll show you how to mark your ballot and give you a challenged ballot if you need one.
+If you’re at the wrong polling place, they should tell you how to get to the right one.
 Poll workers are a wealth of information for voters.
-And you won't be alone - this year promises to bring out more first-time voters than ever before.
-You won't be the only one with questions.

 Need assistance?